tlwilliams895/curriculum-docs/src/guide/accessibility.rst

     1. Is the site ordered in a way that makes sense for keyboard users?

-       -  No: Turn on keyboard navigation in your computer’s System Preferences and check out the site to see if the page can be ordered better.
+       -  No: Turn on keyboard navigation in your computer's System Preferences and check out the site to see if the page can be ordered better.
        -  Yes: Move on to the next lens.